Careers in special education involve helping students achieve their fullest potential.

 While you may work as a preschool teacher in some districts with just an associate degree, most states require K-12 teachers to hold a bachelor's.
 Many public colleges and universities hold articulation agreements with community colleges in their state, making it easier for students to transfer credits from an associate program into a bachelor's program.

 What Can You Do With an Associate in Special Education?

 - Special Education Paraprofessional

-Special education paraprofessionals support teachers in and outside of the classroom.
-For example, they may supervise student transportation services, assist in the grading of assignments, or respond to behavioral issues.
+Special education paraprofessionals support teachers inside and outside the classroom.
+For example, they may supervise student transportation services, assist in grading assignments, or respond to behavioral issues.
 Paraprofessionals may also assist with basic care duties for students with physical disabilities.
-Most of these jobs require a postsecondary certificate or associate degree.
+Many of these jobs require a postsecondary certificate or associate degree.

 - Preschool Teacher

-Preschool teachers work with students younger than five years old, helping them develop important language, social, and motor skills.
+Preschool teachers work with students younger than five years old, helping them develop language, social, and motor skills.
 They may also provide basic instruction in subjects like reading or arithmetic.
-While you can qualify for many of these roles with just an associate degree, roughly 50% of preschool teaching positions administered by federal Head Start programs now require a bachelor's.
+While you can qualify for many of these roles with just an associate degree, roughly half of Head Start teaching positions now require a bachelor's.

 Bachelor's Degree in Special Education

 Earning a bachelor's degree prepares you for many different careers in special education.
 In addition to teaching roles, you can also serve as a preschool or childcare center director, overseeing the care and enrichment of students with special needs.